 About Fast Trak Training & Education

-GE Healthcare has Fast Trak training centers in the USA, Sweden, India, South Korea and China and satellite centers in Turkey, Japan and Singapore.
+Cytiva has Fast Trak training centers in the USA, Sweden, India, South Korea and China and satellite centers in Turkey, Japan and Singapore.
 The centers are equipped with the latest technologies for bioprocessing in an environment and at a scale that closely replicates the real-life industrial setting.
 For over 30 years, thousands of customers world-wide have been trained by GE’s experienced Fast Trak leadership teams.
 Contact us for more information.